SurrealAI/cloudwise/README.md

-# Overture
+# Cloudtopia

-`overture` is our cloud infrastructure provisioner based on Terraform.
+`cloudtopia` is our cloud infrastructure provisioner based on Terraform.

 It prepares the playground for the `symphony` orchestration engine.